Sentimental Sunday: The Astor Fire, Part 6: Aftermath

 after the Astor fire.

-In 1982, the Mexican President, José López Portillo, ordered that a park be built on the property in honor of the recent bank nationalization.
-The park lasted a few years until a new building took its place.
+In 1982, the Mexican President, José López Portillo, ordered a park to be built on the property in honor of the recent nationalization of the bank.
+The park lasted a few years until a new building – a bank – took its place.

 My parents flew home to California just days after the Astor fire.
-About a month later, my mother wrote a letter to thank the Mexico City Fire Department for saving her life.* She and my father would return to Mexico several times after that.
-Both the love they shared for that country and the bond between them and our family were now stronger than ever before.
+A month later, my mother wrote a letter to thank the Mexico City Fire Department for saving her life.* She and my father would return to Mexico several times after that.
+Their love for that country and their bond with our family were stronger than ever.

 (1) Huesca, Eduardo.
 Telephone interview.
 April 7, 2013.